krispypancakes/OrthoStitch/notes.md

 we might not have all the files locally.
 However, here it is the case and a major bottle neck and should be taken care of to speed up the entire function.

+## images
+one unit corresponds to two pixels :) - this cost some time since I did not find the correct enterpoint.

+## improvements
+- convert everything to modules and run as script... maybe then also threading works

+## general notes
+- should have started earlier to build a complete baseline workflow